batkinson97/Power-Platform-BA/README.md

 - Original baseline is only editable once i.e. once this has been set it cannot be changed.
 - Current baseline can be edited by a select number of users under the 'admin' security role.
-- Forecast can be changed by all users and will trigger a change request if the change is outside the allowed thresholds of the current baseline.
-If the change request is approved by an admin then the value entered here will be used as the new current baseline.
+- Forecast can be changed by all users and will trigger a change request in Power Automate if the change is outside the allowed thresholds of the current baseline.
+If the change request is approved by the project manager then the value entered here will be used as the new current baseline.
 - Actual can be changed by all users and should be used to represent the number of houses that have completed development.

 ![Number of homes to be built with baselines and tenure type](docs/assets/images/Homes.png)

+### Milestones Screen

+Project Stages are detailed on the left with the individual milestones viewed in a gallery in the center of the screen.
+Once a milestone is selected a date input is required for completion dates with the editing rights configured in the same way as the homes screen.

 ![Project Stages with milestones and completion baselines](docs/assets/images/Milestones.png)

+### Reporting Screen

+This screen can be used to create periodic reports on project status for use in review meetings with senior stakeholders.
+The data source for this module is also connected to Power BI to create a one-page summarised view of key project information.

 ![Reporting Module for status updates](docs/assets/images/Reporting.png)